Memphis flashes potential, runs past No. 6 Alabama 92-78

 Landers Nolley added 13 points for Memphis (6-4), which came into the season with a highly touted recruiting class and topped out with the No. 9 ranking in the AP Top 25.
 But the Tigers got pounded by Iowa State and lost close games to Georgia, Ole Miss and Murray State to fall out of the poll.

 Keon Ellis led the Crimson Tide (8-2) with 19 points.
-Jaden Quinerly finished with 12 points and Jaden Shackelford added 10.
+Jahvon Quinerly finished with 12 points and Jaden Shackelford added 10.

 Memphis took control with a 12-0 run capped by Tyler Harris’ 3-pointer that made it 61-42 with 12:53 remaining.